bioscan-ml/BIOSCAN-5M/.github/ISSUE_TEMPLATE/report.md

 ### Record ID

-Please include the record ID (`processid`).
-Both here and as part of the issue title.
+Please include the record ID (`processid`), both here and as part of the issue title.

+Record ID:

 ### Images